Richie78321/engcmp-manual-project/README.md

 3. Central communication
    * Central communication channels like mailing lists or weekly developer meetings will help contributors stay engaged with your project

-### Notes
-* We should add a conclusion paragraph.
-* Add section about taking people's own projects
-   * if you don't like the direction you can do what you want with it within the license